Dudesons/payfit-challenge/README.md

-gen-kube-secret - Generate a base64 string for kubernetes secret (SECRET parameter is required) secrets - Deploy secrets (ENV parameter is required) get-pods - Get all pods from a specific environment (ENV parameter is required)
+gen-kube-secret - Generate a base64 string for kubernetes secret (SECRET parameter is required) secrets - Deploy secrets (ENV parameter is required) get-pods - Get all pods from a specific environment (ENV parameter is required) clean - Clean an environment (ENV parameter is required)
 ```

 In the follwing document variables: